joelodom/mongodb-queryable-encryption/README.md

 ## Building and running the project

 I have provided the gradle wrapper for this project.
-To run it from the command line type `./gradlew run`.
-I configured a build task in VS Code as a shortcut.
+To run it from the command line type `./gradlew --console plain run`.

 ## Closing thoughts